 Why data quality is important

 Bad data can have significant business consequences for companies.
 Poor-quality data is often pegged as the source of operational snafus, inaccurate analytics and ill-conceived business strategies.
-Examples of the economic damage that data quality problems can cause include added expenses when products are shipped to the wrong customer addresses, lost sales opportunities because of erroneous or incomplete customer records, and fines for improper financial or regulatory compliance reporting.
+Examples of the economic damage data quality problems can cause include added expenses when products are shipped to the wrong customer addresses, lost sales opportunities because of erroneous or incomplete customer records, and fines for improper financial or regulatory compliance reporting.

 In addition, a lack of trust in data on the part of corporate executives and business managers is commonly cited among the chief impediments to using business intelligence (BI) and analytics tools to improve decision-making in organizations.
+All of that makes an effective data quality management strategy a must.

 What is good data quality?

 Data accuracy is a key attribute of high-quality data.
 To avoid transaction processing problems in operational systems and faulty results in analytics applications, the data that's used must be correct.
-Inaccurate data needs to be identified, documented and fixed to ensure that executives, data analysts and other end users are working with good information.
+Inaccurate data needs to be identified, documented and fixed to ensure that business executives, data analysts and other end users are working with good information.

 How to determine data quality